TaziWissalDev/weebwords/README.md

-# 🎌 Anime Pixel Quest - Interactive Anime Puzzle Game
+# 🎌 Anime Line - Interactive Anime Puzzle Game

-**Anime Pixel Quest** is an immersive, cyberpunk-styled anime puzzle game built for Reddit using Devvit.
+**Anime Line** is an immersive, cyberpunk-styled anime puzzle game built for Reddit using Devvit.
 Players complete epic anime quotes, guess legendary characters, and compete on global leaderboards while managing hearts and energy in a futuristic gaming environment with stunning visual effects and AI-powered daily challenges.

-## 🎮 What is Anime Pixel Quest?
+## 🎮 What is Anime Line?

-Anime Pixel Quest is a comprehensive dual-mode puzzle game that combines quote completion challenges with character guessing quizzes, all wrapped in a stunning cyberpunk aesthetic.
+Anime Line is a comprehensive dual-mode puzzle game that combines quote completion challenges with character guessing quizzes, all wrapped in a stunning cyberpunk aesthetic.
 The game features a strategic resource management system where players must balance hearts and energy while progressing through increasingly difficult anime-themed puzzles.

+The game's name "Anime Line" reflects its core mechanic of completing anime quote "lines" by filling in missing words, creating a direct connection between the gameplay and the title.

 ### 🎯 **Core Game Experience**

-**Anime Pixel Quest** transforms classic anime knowledge into an engaging puzzle adventure where players:
+**Anime Line** transforms classic anime knowledge into an engaging puzzle adventure where players:
 - **Complete iconic anime quotes** by strategically placing word tiles into blank spaces
 - **Identify legendary characters** through detailed descriptions and progressive hint systems
 - **Manage strategic resources** (hearts for health, energy for stamina) that add risk/reward depth